jbladant/ORCA2-demonstrator/Paleo_Earth.md

 ```

 The configuration namelist provided is already populated with the appropriate information.
-The major changes from the reference namelist (namelist_ref) are as follows:
+The major changes from the reference namelist (namelist_ref) are the following:
 - &namrun namelist
   - the experience name cn_exp has been changed to "domaincfg"
 - &namdom namelist